subirvarma/GeneralCognitics/_posts/StatisticalMechanics.md

 ## The Landau Theory for Phase Transitions: Introducing the Energy Landscape

-The method used to study phase transitions in the prevous section was based on the direct computation of the partition function, which in general is a tough task for most realistic models.
+The method used to study phase transitions in the prevous section was based on the direct computation of the partition function, which in general is a tough task if the mean field approximation is not made.
 There is an alternative approach to studying phase transitions, and this was discovered by Lev Landau around 1940, and is based on the computation of the Free Energy F for a system.
 This method significantly expanded the range of systems that could be analyzed using the methods of Statistical Mechanics and is now the de facto technique used.
 It allows us to go beyond the assumption made by mean field analysis, by allowing the field to actually vary as a function of position, thus resulting in a generalization of statistical mechanics called statistical field theory.
 Free Energy based methods also serve as a starting point for ways in which statistical mechanics methods were first applied in the design of Neural Networks, as discussed in the following sections.